Develop-X/AWS/glossary.md

 * EC2 instance - An EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.
 AWS is a comprehensive, evolving cloud computing platform; EC2 is a service that allows business subscribers to run application programs in the computing environment.

 * Elastic Beanstalk - is an orchestration service offered by Amazon Web Services for deploying applications which orchestrates various AWS services, including EC2, S3, Simple Notification Service (SNS), CloudWatch, autoscaling, and Elastic Load Balancers.

+* Edge location: This is a CDN(Content-Delivery Network) endpoint.
+Edge locations are used by CloudFront to cache files near the user where they access them.

+* Elastic Load Balancing (ELB) is a load-balancing service for Amazon Web Services (AWS) deployments.
+ELB automatically distributes incoming application traffic and scales resources to meet traffic demands.

 #### F names